anuragraj/philosopher/tutorial.md

 9. Report
 10. Backup and Clean

-Philosopher also provides some extra commands in case you need to analyse your data in a different way:
+Philosopher also provides some extra commands in case you need to analyze your data in a different way:

 1. Cluster (Protein report based on protein clusters, optional)
 2. Abacus  (Combined analysis of LC-MS/MS and cohorts, optional)